immartian/imc/content/why-authoritarian-innovation-has-limits.md

 ## Smart Authoritarianism and Borrowed Openness

-China’s model, which Jennifer Lind calls “smart authoritarianism” in her [Bloomberg commentary on how Beijing teaches other strongmen to innovate](https://www.bloomberg.com/opinion/articles/2025-11-12/how-china-is-teaching-authoritarians-to-innovate), works because it strategically borrows openness when necessary.
+China’s model, which Jennifer Lind labels “smart authoritarianism” and which Bloomberg columnist [Karishma Vaswani chronicles while introducing Lind’s argument to global policymakers](https://www.bloomberg.com/opinion/articles/2025-11-12/how-china-is-teaching-authoritarians-to-innovate), works because it strategically borrows openness when necessary.
 It imports the early ingredients of emergence: markets, foreign investment, competitive universities, globally oriented companies, and limited space for dissenting technical expertise.
 But this openness exists only long enough to create new capacity.
 Once the system senses political risk, the loop tightens, variation is pruned, and the state reasserts control.

 This is why China can produce an EV champion like BYD, build rockets that reach Mars, and pressure American dominance in artificial intelligence, yet still struggle to generate foundational breakthroughs that require messy, unpredictable intellectual environments.
 It is not a contradiction.
 It is the natural outcome of a mid-stage recursion cycle: strong at scaling and applied innovation, weaker at generating unbounded new paradigms.

 Every historical “smart autocracy” has gone through this same arc.
 The Soviet Union had extraordinary scientists but suffocated its own feedback loops.
 Singapore mastered efficiency but produced few globally transformative inventions.
 South Korea and Taiwan achieved their highest innovation velocity only after liberalization widened their recursive cycles.

+## Constriction and Structural Fragility

 China appears to be entering its constriction phase.
 Xi Jinping’s crackdown on private enterprise, from Alibaba to Ant Group, was not merely an economic intervention; it was a narrowing of the recursive loop.
 When political concentration grows and corrective mechanisms are suppressed, misallocation rises, risk-taking collapses, and breakthrough innovation becomes rarer.
 The slowdown may be subtle at first, but it is structurally predictable.

 The appeal of China’s model to foreign governments is understandable.
 It promises modernization without political openness and prosperity without pluralism.
 Yet it is also a fragile equilibrium.
 The same system that borrows openness to generate creativity must later suppress openness to maintain control.
 Eventually, the mechanism that produces innovation is the same mechanism that threatens the regime.

+## Democracies and the Power to Reopen Loops

 From a Recursive Emergence perspective, the global competition between democracies and autocracies is therefore not a contest between moral models but between different capacities for recursion.
 Democracies, untidy, polarized, and often short-sighted, retain one systemic advantage that no authoritarian regime has ever successfully replicated: they allow the loop to reopen.
 Free information, independent institutions, dissent, scientific freedom, and electoral turnover are not luxuries but structural features that enable long-term emergence.